humblelad/knockd_auto_wrapper/README.md

 interface: ens1

-In client/ from where you are trying to connect, install knockd too, ( I used brew isntall knock for mac ) Before port knocking nmap -Pn -p 22 ip
+In the client/ from where you are trying to connect, install knockd too, ( I used brew install knock for mac ) Before port knocking nmap -Pn -p 22 ip